-- the Dallas Central Business District Second Light Rail Alignment project ("D2 Subway Project") for which the Board has authorized the issuance of Senior Lien Sales Tax Revenue Bonds in the maximum principal amount of \$1,100,000,000.
+- the Dallas Central Business District Second Light Rail Alignment project ("D2 Subway Project") for which the Board has authorized the issuance of Senior Lien Sales Tax Revenue Bonds in the maximum principal amount of \$810,000,000.
 The timing for the issuance of such Senior Lien Obligations has not been determined.
-Such authority expires at the end of Fiscal Year 2020.
-DART anticipates reauthorization on September 8, 2020. - platform modifications at 28 stations on the Red and Blue lines to accommodate three-car trains ("Red and Blue Line Platform Extensions Project"); and - a central streetcar link in downtown Dallas. - The Twenty-Year Financial Plan also includes revenue service along the Cotton Belt Corridor in 2022.
+Such authority expires at the end of Fiscal Year 2021.
+On September 8, 2020, the Board reauthorized the D2 Subway Project. - platform modifications at 28 stations on the Red and Blue lines to accommodate three-car trains ("Red and Blue Line Platform Extensions Project"); and - a central streetcar link in downtown Dallas. - The Twenty-Year Financial Plan also includes revenue service along the Silver Line corridor in 2022.
 This service will connect with DART's Green Line in Carrollton, the Red Line in Richardson and Plano, and the Orange Line at DFW Airport.
-DART continues to drawdown on the authorized Senior Lien Sales Tax Revenue Bonds, Taxable Series 2018 (the "Series 2018 Bonds") in the principal amount of \$908,000,000 in connection with the closing in December 2018 of a Railroad Rehabilitation Improvement Financing (the "RRIF Financing") for the Silver Line Project (formerly known as the Cotton Belt Project).
-Currently, \$253,790,027 is anticipated to be drawn down in Fiscal Year 2020, and that draws are to be made in installments through Fiscal Year 2023.
-Several regional sources of funds and scope modifications are detailed in the Fiscal Year 2020 Business Plan (including the Fiscal Year 2020 Annual Budget and Twenty-Year Financial Plan) posted on the Authority's website at www.dart.org. - For purposes of providing interim financing with respect to the Silver Line Project and other projects, the Board has authorized two series of Senior Subordinate Lien Sales Tax Revenue Commercial Paper Notes, being the Series II Commercial Paper Notes in the maximum principal amount outstanding from time to time of \$125,000,000 and the Series III Commercial Paper Notes in the maximum principal amount outstanding from time to time of \$125,000,000.
-Currently, \$79,100,000 of Series II commercial paper notes are outstanding, which were issued to support the Silver Line Project.
+DART continues to draw down on the authorized Senior Lien Sales Tax Revenue Bonds, Taxable Series 2018 (the "Series 2018 RRIF Bonds") in the principal amount of \$908,000,000 in connection with the closing in December 2018 of a Railroad Rehabilitation Improvement Financing (the "RRIF Financing") for the Silver Line Project (formerly known as the Cotton Belt Project).
+Currently, \$360,818,830 is anticipated to be drawn down in Fiscal Year 2021, and that draws are to be made in installments through Fiscal Year 2023.
+DART is currently in discussions with the United States Department of Transportation ("USDOT") with regard to a replacement loan for the RRIF Financing.
+It is expected that the only change in the replacement RRIF Financing (the "2020E RRIF Bonds") will be a reduction in the borrowing interest rate which is currently 2.98%.
+If approved by USDOT, which is expected before the end of calendar year 2020, DART will draw down on the 2020E RRIF Bonds instead of the current Series 2018 RRIF Bonds.
+The balance of the amount drawn on the Series 2018 RRIF Bonds are expected to be paid off before the closing of the 2020E RRIF Bonds.
+Similar to the current Series 2018 RRIF Bonds, the 2020E RRIF Bonds will be Senior Lien Obligations.
+Several regional sources of funds and scope modifications are detailed in the Fiscal Year 2021 Business Plan (including the Fiscal Year 2021 Annual Budget and Twenty-Year Financial Plan) posted on the Authority's website at www.dart.org. - For purposes of providing interim financing with respect to the Silver Line Project and other projects, the Board has authorized two series of Senior Subordinate Lien Sales Tax Revenue Commercial Paper Notes, being the Series IIA and Series IIB Commercial Paper Notes in the maximum principal amount outstanding from time to time of \$125,000,000 and the Series III Commercial Paper Notes in the maximum principal amount outstanding from time to time of \$125,000,000.
+Currently, \$24,100,000 of Series IIA and Series IIB Commercial Paper Notes are outstanding, which were issued to support the Silver Line Project.
+There are no Series III Commercial Paper Notes outstanding.
+DART is authorized to use the Series I Commercial Paper Notes for the Silver Line Project however the outstanding \$50,000,000 was used to purchase buses.